ysnacrk/quicktranslater/README.md

 <img src="ornek.gif" border="0" />

 # TO-DO

-- language detection and image copying be fixed
+- image copying be fixed
+- close key to be added